A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States: A brief review of the Wang-Landau algorithm

 The specific steps to reproduce the above procedure for discrete systems is detailed now.
 At the start of our simulation we define a candidate DOS of the system, $\Omega(E)=1$ for all $E$.
 We define a \emph{walker} as an entity that wanders over the configuration space standing on an unique configuration at every simulation step.
 The energy of a walker is the energy of the configuration where this walker is currently standing on.
 We start out with a walker on a random state $X$, and then we produce a trial move from $X$ to $X'$.
 The transition acceptance that is in concordance with Eq. \ref{X-distribution} and the detailed balance condition is

-If the trial move is accepted, the walker moves to the new state $X'$, otherwise, it remains on its previous state $X$.
+If the trial move is accepted, the walker moves to the new state $X'$; otherwise, it remains on its previous state $X$.
 Whether the change was accepted or not, we update the value of the DOS at the current energy $E$ according to $\Omega(E)\leftarrow \Omega(E)\cdot f$, where $f>1$.
-Additionally, we update the histogram that counts up the number of times a certain energy has been visited.
+Based on the numeric nature of the algorithm, the values of these constants and their multiplication $\Omega(E)\leftarrow \Omega(E)\cdot f$ must be expressed in terms of their logarithms.
+Additionally, we update the histogram that counts the number of times certain energy has been visited.
 This process continues until the histogram is sufficiently flat.
 The flatness criterion is that the minimum value of the histogram must be at least 80\% of its mean value.
 Once this criterion has been met, the process is interrupted, the value of $f$ is decreased according to $f\leftarrow \sqrt{f}$, the histogram is reset, and the same process is started over again.
 Finally, the algorithm is stopped when $f$ reaches a value close enough to unity, such as $f\approx1+10^{-8}$, and the final $\Omega(E)$ is considered to be the true DOS.

 For continuous systems, the energies are discretized into small bins of width $\Delta E$.
 Each bin has its own $\Omega$ and histogram, and they are updated when the energy of the walker lies between $E-\Delta E/2$ and $E+\Delta E/2$.
-The transition probability is computed after previously performing a cubic interpolation on the discrete $\Omega$, thus obtaining $\Omega(E)$ from the interpolated function.
+The transition probability is computed after previously performing an interpolation on the discrete $\Omega$, thus obtaining $\Omega(E)$ from the interpolated function.
 This last step provides far better results than merely choosing the discrete $\Omega$ of the bin that contains $E$.
 This is because the walker will prefer a transition to a less probable energy, even if this new energy and the current one belong to the same bin.
 Furthermore, instead of the discrete case where the way in which we produce a change is obvious, we must select an appropriate step size, or alternatively, we can use a variable step size through the definition of a target acceptance.
 A target acceptance of 30\% has been used in the continuous systems.